 We druids, now, we're all disconnected from society.
 We must be, afterall, out there sleeping in those woods.
 There's no cellular signal or wi-fi signal out there in the woods.

 And that's the first step to becoming a druid, or something similar, some mythical being or something.
 You must disconnect.
 From all you know, you must disconnect.
 I think anyway.
 For me, anyway, that was the case.
 But for everyone else, I hypothesize that this is the same—but different.

 You must be in-tune with your instinct, your heart.
-And you must follow that little voice—which speaks outside your thoughts, and often despite them—uncompromisingly, fearlessly turning your back on all else that speaks untrue to your heart.
+And you must follow that little voice—which speaks outside your thoughts, and often despite them—uncompromisingly, fearlessly turning your back on all else that speaks untrue to you.
 And this is different for everyone, I think.
 For me, it led me to the woods.
-You must be completely honest and fearless, and crawl down that hole created by turning your back on the untrue to you.
+You must be completely honest and fearless.
+And you crawl down that hole created turning your back on the untrue to you.
 Something like that, it goes.

 And you are a druid—or whatever, some other mythical being perhaps.
-And your job is whatever it is.
+And your job is whatever it is now.
 But you want more druids too, unique individuals.
-Everyone must be a druid, a whole community of unique individuals.
+Everyone must be like a druid,—or whatever—a whole community of unique individuals, all climbing atop eachother's ever-growing shoulders, and jumping, all together.
 So everyone must run through their own forest, out the other end to their own unique outcome.

 We become the gatekeepers of a new society, we druids.
 We emerge from out the woods ourselves, to the front of the forest.
 Hooded, we sit waiting on some stump for some approaching wanderers.
-And we allow all stripped of the illusions of society to enter the forest behind us.
+We allow all who are stripped of the illusions of society to enter the forest behind us.
 Where, if they survive, out the other side they'll emerge unique, a druid their self, or whatever—collective individuals.